RTMecha/BetterLegacy/snapshots.md

 ## Features
 ### Core
 - Added storeLocalVariables modifiers.
 This stores the current local modifier variables to this modifier and passes it to other modifiers in future tick updates.
 - Added playerDrag modifiers.
 This drags the player with the object but allows it to move.
+Currently the "Use Rotation" value does not work.
+- Added eventEquals modifiers.
+These compare an event keyframes' value at a specified time or the current time if the "Time" value is left empty.
+- Added onLevelStart and onLevelRewind modifiers.

 ## Changes
 ### Core
 - containsTag modifier now checks for prefab object tags if the object was spawned from a prefab.

+### Editor
+- Reorganized the default modifiers list and added icons that display the type of the modifier.

 ## Fixes
 - Fixed some issues related to recursive prefabs.
 Objects spawned from the prefab should now reference the prefabs' runtime instead of the main runtime.
 - Optimized hidden prefab objects in editor.
 - Fixed the Fade Colors list in the Background Object editor.
 - Fixed spawnPrefabs modifiers being broken.
+- Fixed objects stored in a Prefab Object rendering in the editor timeline on level reload.

 # snapshot-2025.7.3 - (pre-1.8.0) [Jul 24, 2025]